 In addition to fishing on the above mentioned private water within the ranch, this is an area that is well known for its publicly available trout water.
 Most notably there is a nearby stretch of the South Platte between Spinney Mountain Reservoir and Elevenmile Reservoir that is known as the “Dream Stream” because of the quantity and size of the fish that are resident there.
 Spawners out of Elevenmile can reach up to 10 pounds.
 There are over 50 miles of Gold Medal designated fisheries in the area – not to mention some incredibly prolific public reservoirs.

 As previously described the Winding River Ranch offers an incredible diversity of habitat types.
-Elk are the primary species and the ranch has at times received up to 18 elk tags which Colorado allows to be sold or transferred to others.
 The heavy timber interspersed with meadows and abundant water is a magnet for deer, moose and elk.
 The open grasslands also host antelope.
 The property’s extensive shared border with Pike National Forest offers important protection for an array of Rocky Mountain species.
 Deer and elk are often seen roaming the property coming out of the timber to graze in the ranch meadows in the mornings and evenings.
 A local elk herd spends the winter in and around the ranch giving one another reason to visit in the winter.

 The ranch is large enough to produce income from grazing and hay.
 It is important that the ranch continues to be operated at a basic level.
 It is most easily operated by taking in cattle from outside operators and the hay can be contracted as well.
 The ranch’s primary attributes are unquestionably its outstanding hunting and fishing.